What Should a Pay Stub Look Like? A Complete Guide

 - Wages for all employees

-- Tax withholdings (can be found on an employee’s W-4)
+- Tax withholdings (determined by an employee’s W-4 form)

-- Employee information (name, address, social security number)
+- Employee details (name, address, Social Security number)

 - Pay period covered (start and end dates)